 - [OPTIONAL] ML model monitoring accuracy check flag: request local ML model accuracy monitoring information which assists VFL server to perform ML model accuracy monitoring.

+- The data sources that are expected to be used, indicated as a list of NF instance (or NF set) identifiers.

 - [OPTIONAL] Feature ID(s) as described in preparation phase and at start of training phase.
 See definition of Feature ID below.